So, essentially, PR strategies are all about using any media coverage possible to create a positive reputation for yourself and your business.

 Social media marketing provides opportunities for honest communication between your technology business and your customers.
 This makes the experience for your potential customers and customers more rewarding.
 It allows you to have a professional personality that reflects your brand strategy.

 Kiopi is a cutting-edge social media management platform that allows tech firms to plan, schedule, collaborate, and promote content on various social media platforms.
-Our program was created with technology at the forefront!
+Our social media platform posting service and management tool was created with technology at the forefront!
 Using Kiopi, you can schedule media pitches and content on all major social platforms, including Facebook, Twitter, Instagram, LinkedIn, and Google My Business.

 With a single click of a button, the program distributes technology information across any social media channels you select.